-National Board of Medical Examiners (NBME) Subject Exam $\geq$ 5 th percentile nationally Standardized Patient (SP) exam ≥70% Assessments Workplace Based Assessments (WBAs) Must receive $\geq$ 50% of ratings at "Level 2" or higher on the final item for each WBA Clerkship Student Workplace Feedback Tool (CSWFT) Must receive $\geq$ 50% of ratings at "Level 3" or higher on each item High-yield Application of Principles to Patients of Yours (HAPPY) Exercises Must meet passing criteria for each exercise Completion Items Patient Encounter Tracking Additional Course Requirements as Listed Completion of all items Professionalism Professionalism Meets all professionalism standards GRADE: Pass/Fail
+Grading Components Subcomponents Threshold for Passing Assessments National Board of Medical Examiners (NBME) Subject Exam $\geq$ 5 th percentile nationally Standardized Patient (SP) exam ≥ 70%

+Workplace Based Assessments (WBAs) Must receive $\geq$ 50% of ratings at "Level 2" or higher on the final item for each WBA Clerkship Student Workplace Feedback Tool (CSWFT) Must receive $\geq$ 50% of ratings at "Level 3" or higher on each item High-yield Application of Principles to Patients of Yours (HAPPY) Exercises Must meet passing criteria for each exercise Completion Items Patient Encounter Tracking Additional Course Requirements as Listed Completion of all items Professionalism Professionalism Meets all professionalism standards GRADE: Pass/Fail be assigned; the final grade will be determined at the discretion of the clerkship grading committee.

-- The student must complete each grading component by the last Friday of the rotation to pass the course. - If the threshold for passing is not met, then either an Incomplete or a Deferred clerkship grade will be assigned; the final grade will be determined at the discretion of the clerkship grading committee.
+• The student must complete each grading component by the last Friday of the rotation to pass the course.

+• If the threshold for passing is not met, then either an Incomplete or a Deferred clerkship grade will